-Globber scooters entered the scooter market a couple of years ago and have become a key brand in the scooter market rivaling longtime brand Micro scooters.
+Globber scooters entered the scooter market a few years ago and have become a key brand in the scooter market rivalling longtime brand Micro scooters.

-Firstly comparing the globber 5 in 1 vs mini micro 3 in 1 deluxe plus aimed at kids aged 1 plus.
+Firstly comparing the Globber Go Up Series for toddlers vs Mini Micro 3 in 1 Series aimed at kids aged 1 plus.

-Secondly comparing the globber primo and mini micro deluxe and classic for kids aged 2 or 3 and above.
+Secondly comparing the Globber Primo and Mini Micro Deluxe and Mini Micro Classic for kids aged 2 or 3 and above.
 Scroll down toward the end of the page to see the comparison.

-Globber Evo 5 in 1 vs Mini Micro 3 In 1 Deluxe Pro
+Globber Go Up Series vs Mini Micro 3 In 1 Series

 Compare the different stages / levels below:

-Level 1 - A seat with footrests a parent controlled push bar.
+Level 1 - A seat with a parent-controlled push bar.
 The push bar is height adjustable (2 height on the Sporty version, 4 on the comfort / deluxe versions).
 Footrests are available on the Deluxe and Comfort versions

 When converted to scooters, both the Globber and the Mini Micro scooters have a lean-to-steer mechanism.
-This means that kids lean to steer left and right rather than turning the handlbar.
+This means that kids lean to steer left and right rather than turning the handlebar.

-One feature the globber has that the mini micro doesn't is the steering lock.
+One feature the Globber has that the Mini Micro doesn't is a steering lock.
 Press a button and the steering can be locked, so the scooter can only move forwards and backwards and doesn't turn.
-The idea is that when kids are first learning to scoot as they don't have to worry about steering until they have mastered scooting which can be done in a straight line.
+The idea is that when kids are learning to scoot, they don't have to worry about steering until they have mastered scooting.

 Weight of Scooter

-They are both lightweight but the mini micro is much lighter than the globber.
+They are both light but the mini micro is much lighter than the Globber.

-Lightweight scooters give young children who are learning to scooter an advantage.
+Light scooters give young children who are learning to scooter an advantage.
 They are able to control the scooter much more easily.
 They are also able to lift and turn the scooter when needed so don't always need to steer at the beginning.
-It's also easier for small children to lift the children up and down kerbs and steps.
+It's also easier for small children to lift the scooter up and down kerbs and steps.